-The AMD X570 released all the way back in mid 2019 is very popular motherboard chipset for those who want to upgrade to PCIe 4.0.
-Not only is this a premium AMD chipset, it offers support for both CPU and chipset lanes.
+The AMD X570, released in mid-2019, is a popular motherboard chip for those wanting to upgrade to PCIe 4.0.
+This is a premium AMD chipset and offers support for both CPU and chipset lanes.

 Intel Chipsets Featuring PCIe 4.0 Support